 Writing & Consultancy

 Riverford: Well established organic vegetable box scheme operating across the country.
-I have collaborated with Riverford for many years – running cooking classes, developing preserving kits and writing and editing their cookbooks, among other things.
+I collaborated with Riverford for many years – running cooking classes, developing preserving kits and writing and editing their cookbooks, among other things.

 The Gift of Waste: A short book about Londoners’ varied approaches to cooking and reducing food waste, including recipes, useful tips and stories stretching from their London kitchens to Pakistan, Ukraine, Tanzania and beyond.
 My conclusion: a one-size-fits-all approach to reducing food waste will not chime with most people’s experiences, practices or values.